QuantDinger QuantDinger Docs

 Declaring parameters #

-Both strategy types use the same comment syntax so the UI can render a typed form:
+Both strategy types use the same comment syntax so the UI renders a typed form.
+Tunables use # @param; engine risk defaults are documented in Risk controls.

 python